 Happy New Year, and welcome to the start of a new blog series!
 Like last year’s series (which addressed common questions consumers have about food and agriculture), this series also deals with agricultural literacy.
 We’ve written before about the problem of agricultural illiteracy, as you might recall.
-But this year, we’re going to zoom in on some specific barriers to agricultural literacy and ways to overcome them.
+But this year, we’re going to zoom in on some specific challenges to agricultural literacy and ways to overcome them.

 Defining Some Terms

 But first, what is agricultural literacy?
-You probably have a general idea of what it is — “familiarity with farming,” perhaps.
+You probably have an idea of what it is — “familiarity with farming,” perhaps.
 We like the definition from the American Farm Bureau Foundation for Agriculture.
 They say, “An agriculturally literate person understands how the agricultural industry works — not just where food comes from, but who grows it, agriculture’s effect on the economy, environment, technology, lifestyle and its relationship to livestock.”

 A Road Map for the Series

 At the end of the day, consumers hold the purchasing power in the ag industry.
 They’re the ones buying — or not buying — the food, fiber, or other goods you produce.
 They also elect the people whose votes shape ag-related political policies.
 So it’s important for you to help consumers know what they’re buying or supporting.
 You have the firsthand knowledge to share, after all; it’s just a question of how you can do that most effectively.
 And to know what will be effective, you have to know what the obstacles are.

 So here’s our list of the challenges to agricultural literacy that we’ll be talking about this year: